ElementsProject/lightning/doc/lightning-parsefeerate.7.md

 TRIVIA
 ------

-In C-lightning we like to call the weight unit "sipa" in honor of Pieter Wuille, who uses the name "sipa" on IRC and elsewhere.
+In CLN we like to call the weight unit "sipa" in honor of Pieter Wuille, who uses the name "sipa" on IRC and elsewhere.
 Internally we call the *perkw* style as "feerate per kilosipa".